gavJackson/CV/README.md

 ### L M Barrett

 Since moving to Spain, my wife Lorraine has written and published a number of books.
-I read and help edit her books and I particularly enjoy designing her covers and website.
+I read and help edit her books and I particularly enjoy designing her covers and website, where I wanted to go as simple as possible in terms of JavaScript and experimented with CSS Grid and `position:sticky`.

 http://www.lmbarrett-author.com